 In case you select “Use the Insert key to control overtype mode” you can enable toggling the overtype mode by using the Insert key on the keyboard.
 If you select “Use overtype mode” your text will be covered directly whether you use the Insert key or not.

 Turn both options unchecked to disable Overtype Mode in Outlook.

 - Click the OK button to finish the setting.

-Now you can work normally, Overtype option feature in Microsoft word also, which can also turn ON and Off easily using the same method.
+Now you can work normally, the Overtype option feature in Microsoft Word, which can also turn ON and Off easily using the same method.

 Shortcut key for Overtype Mode

 You can turn it On and Off, Press the “Ins” key to toggle overtype mode on/off depending on opening the keyboard you use, in recent keyboards or laptops, you need to click “FN” along with “Ins” to activate.

-In the case of Outlook, this function doesn’t work, you need to follow the step explained above in the article.
+In the case of Outlook, this function doesn’t work, you need to follow the steps explained above in the article.